KEP-5541: Report Last Used Time On a PVC

 Alternatives

-One alternative was the use the deletion of VolumeAttachment objects as triggers for updating the status field.
+One alternative was the use the deletion of VolumeAttachment objects as triggers for updating the status.
 This was ruled out because of the fact that not all volume types create a VolumeAttachment object, restricting the scope of the KEP.

 Infrastructure Needed (Optional)